-- 4. The Statement of Principles will be applied in determining claims under the VEA and the Military Rehabilitation and Compensation Act 2004 (the MRCA).

-- 5. The Statement of Principles sets out the factors that must as a minimum exist, and which of those factors must be related to the following kinds of service rendered by a person:

-- operational service under the VEA;

-- peacekeeping service under the VEA;

-- hazardous service under the VEA;
+- 4. The Statement of Principles will be applied in determining claims under the VEA and the Military Rehabilitation and Compensation Act 2004 (the MRCA). - 5.
+The Statement of Principles sets out the factors that must exist, and which of those factors must be related to the following kinds of service rendered by a person: - eligible war service (other than operational service) under the VEA; - defence service (other than hazardous service and British nuclear test defence service) under the VEA; - peacetime service under the MRCA, before it can be said that, on the balance of probabilities, discoid lupus erythematosus or death from discoid lupus erythematosus is connected with the circumstances of that service.

-- British nuclear test defence service under the VEA:

-- warlike service under the MRCA;

-- non-warlike service under the MRCA,

-before it can be said that a reasonable hypothesis has been raised connecting discoid lupus erythematosus or death from discoid lupus erythematosus, with the circumstances of that service.
 The Statement of Principles has been determined for the purposes of both the VEA and the MRCA.

 6. This Instrument results from an investigation notified by the Authority in the Government Notices Gazette of 7 November 2023 concerning discoid lupus erythematosus in accordance with section 196G of the VEA.
-The investigation involved an examination of the sound medical-scientific evidence now available to the Authority, including the sound medical-scientific evidence it has previously considered.
+The investigation involved an examination of the sound medical-scientific evidence now available to the

+Authority, including the sound medical-scientific evidence it has previously considered.

 - 7. The contents of this Instrument are in similar terms as the repealed Instrument.
-Comparing this Instrument and the repealed Instrument, the differences include: - specifying a day of commencement for the Instrument in section 2; - revising the definition of 'discoid lupus erythematosus' in subsection 7(2); - revising the reference to 'ICD-10-AM code' in subsection 7(4); - revising the factor in subsection 9(2) concerning taking any of the following medications; - new factor in subsection 9(3) concerning taking a medication which is associated with; - revising the factor in subsection 9(4) concerning taking estradiol menopausal hormone therapy; - revising the factor in subsection 9(5) concerning smoking; - new factor in subsection 9(6) concerning having posttraumatic stress disorder; - deleting factors concerning having an injury to the skin at the affected site; - new definition of 'one pack-year' in Schedule 1 Dictionary; and - deleting the definitions of 'injury to the skin', 'pack-year of cigarettes, or the equivalent thereof in other tobacco products' and 'specified list of classes of drugs'.
+Comparing this Instrument and the repealed Instrument, the differences include: - specifying a day of commencement for the Instrument in section 2; - revising the definition of 'discoid lupus erythematosus' in subsection 7(2); - revising the reference to 'ICD-10-AM code' in subsection 7(4); - revising the factor in subsection 9(2) concerning taking any of the following medications: - new factor in subsection 9(3) concerning taking a medication which is associated with; - revising the factor in subsection 9(4) concerning smoking; - deleting factors concerning having an injury to the skin at the affected site; - new definition of 'one pack-year' in Schedule 1 Dictionary; and - deleting the definition of 'pack-years of cigarettes, or the equivalent thereof in other tobacco products' and 'specified list of classes of drugs'.